jeyemhex/fortran-regex/README.md

 ### NOT YET IMPLEMENTED
 This is, (and will continue to be for a while I'm afraid), a work in progress.
 As a result, I have not finished implementing all the features I would like.
+These are currently speculative, as the syntax hasn't been properly thought through.
 Some features I would like to implement before I decide this is complete are:

   * Arbitrary character groups, e.g. `'[aeiouAEIOU]'` to match only vowels